EDM115/workspace-hash/README.md

             hash-files-${{ runner.os }}-pnpm-
 ```
 Here we use the actions cache to store the `.hash` files, so that we can reuse them in the next runs.
 This is especially useful because when you generate hashes, the action will pick them up from the latest commit and not the latest run.
+For the very first run, you might need to create a workflow which will only checkout and save the .hash files in a cache for future runs.

 ## :construction: Limitations
 - Only works with `PNPM` for now